Go beyond DEI.

 Public Libraries Idea Exchange

-Any participant in Justice at Work in Public Libraries gets free access to our Idea Exchange.
-This bonus course features discussion forums about best practices in advancing justice and scenarios for applying a racial equity lens in public libraries.
+Any participant in Justice at Work in Public Libraries gets FREE access to our Idea Exchange.
+This bonus course features discussion forums about best practices in advancing justice.
+It also has eight downloadable scenarios to practice applying a racial equity lens in various aspects of public library work.

 Course Fee